-can now ride at high speeds over rough roads, in complete relaxation.
-The car actually seems to glide. . . .
-All control mechanisms have been greatly improved. you this spirit of change in three magnificent new Cadillacs and a sensational new La Salle! . . .
-In The motors have been endowed with new smoothness and acceleration.
-The bodies are far finer and more beautiful, both inside and outside-with all enclosed designing these cars, the precedents of the past were completely ignored.
-For progress means change: . . . models embodying the latest Fisher No Draft Venthe full advancement that has been made. . . .
-Andi even in the face of today's rising market; prices have been drastically reduced. . . .
-The new Gadillace are now on display at our showrooms.
-The La Salle -a completely new car, entirely re-designed in all phases-and equipped exclusively with bodies by Fleetwood-will be available within a few weeks.
+any automobile.
+Even in the rear seaty passengers can now ride at high speeds over rough reads, in complete relaxation.
+The car actually seems to glide....
+All control mechanisms have been greatly improved.
+The motors have been endowed with new smoothness and accoleration.
+The bodies are far finer and more beautiful, both inside and outside-with all enclosed models embodying the latest Fisher No Draft Ventilation.
+In fact, the whole of every car has been so radically improved that only after a theough demonstration and improving each composition of the proposition of the property of the full advancement that has been made. . . .
+And we even in the face of today's rising market's prices have been drastically reduced. . . .
+The new Cadillace are now on display at our showrooms.
+The La Salle -a comptefoly new care, entirely re-designed in all its phases - and equipped exclusively with bodies by Flectwood-will be available within a few weether.
 The Y-16, as usual, is custom built to order. . . .
-We sincerely believe that this is the greatest annoument Cadillac has ever made.
-See these cars with that thought in mind.
-You con't be disapp tilation.
-In fact, the whole of every car has been so radically improved that only after a the
+We sincerely believe that this is the greatest announcement Cadillace has ever made.
+See these care with that thought in mind.
+You can't be disappointed.